zen-masters/Zen-UV/mkdocs_2.1.3/stack.md

     #### Unstack Direction

-    Direction where the island will be shifted.
+    The direction where the island will be shifted.

 ## Unstack

-Shift Islands from Stacks in given direction.
+Shift Islands from Stacks in a given direction.

 ## Stack Mode
 Mode for Stacking.